JerrySwan/Astraiea/README.md

   doi = {10.1007/978-3-319-22183-0_29}
 }
 ```

+## Installation instructions

+Astraiea can be used either as:

+1. An Eclipse project.
+Either check the project out directly using a git client or download the zipfile using the button towards the top right of the browser window.
+Within Eclipse, click on `Import/Existing projects into workspace', Browse to the checked-out directory/downloaded archive and then choose from the import options according to preference.

+2. A pre-compiled jarfile.
+Simply download astraiea-XX.jar (where XX is the current version) from the deploy directory and add it to your classpath, together with the required libraries from the lib3rd directory.

+## Usage

 Astraiea takes as input either:
 * Two sets of results.
 * A collection of *generators* for producing results.